NPDESTracker

 NPDESTracker is a browser-based compliance documentation tool for municipal MS4 programs.
 It tracks sites, outfalls, BMPs, drainage structures, inspections, IDDE incidents, complaints, activities, training, and enforcement actions across the six Minimum Control Measures, then assembles the annual report from those records with full audit trails.
 The first complete annual reporting template wired in is the Western Washington Phase II 2024-2029 template, with adjacent state programs covered in the permit pages.

-See the platform overview for what is in the product, the security page for how access and tenancy work, the Smart Draft and AI page for how the optional AI feature is scoped, and pricing for pilot and annual-platform pricing.
+See the platform overview for what is in the product, the security page for how access and tenancy work, the Smart Draft and AI page for how the optional AI feature is scoped, and pricing for evaluation and annual-platform pricing.

-Talk to the person building it.
+Talk to the NPDESTracker team.